 Do you often find yourself feeling small, not good enough or just like a walking failure?
-Your relationship with your partner is starting to get affected by those feelings you have.
+Can insecurity ruin a relationship?
+It’s starting to get affected by those feelings you have.
 You are no longer confident, and the trust you have in your partner is not of a high level.
 It’s all going to collapse soon if you don’t overcome the insecurity in your relationship as an insecure person.

 In order to overcome insecurity in a relationship, one must first take a step back and try to see it from an outsider’s perspective, evaluate different points of view.
 You have to step out of your bubble of thoughts and look at the matter from a rational view.